tyniaps/Recipe-Project/README.md

-# Recipe-Project: Dine-in-Delights (Group Project 1)
+# Recipe-Project: "Dine in Delights" (Group Project 1)

 ## Description
 "Dine in Delights" is a front end web-application concept which has been designed for food and cocktail enthusiasts.
 The web application allows the user to replicate restaurant experiences in the comfort of their homes.